Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/strokes.rst

 Sort key
    Choose which way you would like to sort your strokes.
 Integration Type
-   Use in tandem with the Sort Key to determine the range for sorting
+   Use in tandem with the Sort Key to determine the range for sorting.
 Sort Order
-   With the given result you can choose to "Reverse" the sort order
+   With the given result you can choose to "Reverse" the sort order.

 Selection